-1.1 The purpose of this Policy is to:

-- Ensure compliance with legislative requirements. - Establish when borrowings will be made by Council and for what purpose. - Provide a view of any long-term debt requirements. - · Demonstrate to lending institutions that Council adopts a disciplined approach to borrowing. - 1.2 Council's Financial Strategy including debt management is based on sound financial management guidelines.
+- 1.1 The purposes of the Policy are to: - Ensure compliance with legislative requirements. - Establish when borrowings will be made by Council and for what purpose. - Provide a view of any long-term debt requirements. - Demonstrate to lending institutions that Council adopts a disciplined approach to borrowing. - 1.2 Council's Financial Strategy including debt management is based on sound financial management guidelines.